maksimusGREEN/stud_projects/README.md

 # EDA_projects
-My examples in Exploratory data analysis
+My examples in Exploratory data analysis.

+There I will post my tries in EDA using Python